Terms of Service

 • BUFFER TIME: Scheduling some buffer time before and after sessions can help you receive and integrate our discussion fully, but that’s up to you.

 • I humbly (yet fervently) seek to further a specific mission: that of collective liberation and spiritual flourishing for all beings.
 My work is as much about devotion to the sacred as it is about shifting socio-political systems that deny the inherent divinity of all beings.
 The support I offer clients is intended to impact private lives as well as entire ecosystems.
-To read a much fuller version of my mission and vision, visit the Vision & Principles page.
+To read a much fuller version of my mission and vision, visit the About page.

 • No. Spiritual care should never be framed as a replacement for other forms of care.
 It can serve as a beautiful complement to all care modalities you need or choose to work with, but it does not, cannot, and is not meant to replace them.